 3.1 Selection of Sources of Evidence

-Figure 2 shows the selection of sources of evidence flowchart.
-During our analysis, we identified 1,352 ineligible articles.
-We cross-referenced those against the breath-by-breath 21,715 and removed another 354, leading to 8,351 articles.
+Figure 1 shows the selection of sources of evidence flowchart.
+The initial search identified 50,730 articles; 21,715 remained for retrieval after removing duplicates and those without DOIs.
+A total of 8,344 articles analyzed were included in the interpolation and outlier analysis.
+After removing 22 ineligible articles that we discovered during data documentation from the original 1,100 random articles, we analyzed 1,078 articles for our averaging analysis.

 3.2 Characteristics and Results of Individual Sources of Evidence

-The PRISMA Extension for Scoping Reviews checklist normally requires a section to report the characteristics and results of individual sources of evidence, usually in a table format, including citations [27].
-Given the vast nature of this scoping review, readers can instead view web links to our outlier, interpolation, and averaging data charting spreadsheets.
+Given the vast nature of this scoping review, readers can view web links to our outlier, interpolation, and averaging data charting spreadsheets.

 3.3 Synthesis of Results